XiaoleiLiuBio/G2P/README.md

 # Citations

 ```
-For G2P: Hope it will be coming soon
+For G2P: Please cite: You Tang, Xiaolei Liu; G2P: A Genome-Wide-Association-Study Simulation Tool for Genotype Simulation, Phenotype Simulation, and Power Evaluation, Bioinformatics, btz126, https://doi.org/10.1093/bioinformatics/btz126
 For principle components analysis:
-    if you use plink, please cite: Purcell S, et.al.
+    if you use plink, please also cite: Purcell S, et.al.
 "PLINK: A Tool Set for Whole-Genome Association and Population-Based Linkage  Analyses."
 American Journal of Human Genetics, 81.3(2007):559-575.
 For calculating kinship matrix:
-    if you use gemma, please cite: Zhou, X., et.al.
+    if you use gemma, please also cite: Zhou, X., et.al.
 "Genome-wide Efficient Mixed Model Analysis for Association Studies."
 Nature Genetics, 44.7(2012):821.
 Please cite all soft wares you used for GWAS and evaluation!
 ```